Firefox Tweak Guide

 Security Devices: Clicking this button allows you to manage the tools which facilitate secure access in Firefox.
 There are two which are built into Firefox, but you can manage or use others which are installed on your system.
 Once again there is no need to change these settings unless you know exactly what you're doing and have specific needs.

-Once you're done with all of the Firefox settings, click OK to exit the Options, and I also recommend closing all incidences of Firefox and restarting the browser to ensure that all settings are applied properly.
+Once you're done with all of the Firefox settings, click OK to exit the Options, and I also recommend closing all instances of Firefox and restarting the browser to ensure that all settings are applied properly.

 The next section provides a range of details and tips on all of the major features of Firefox.